 When you retain Alabama Expungement Lawyer, Jordan M. Copeland – we can represent you in handling the entire Petition for Expungement process.
 Visit the “Is My Case Eligible” section of our website here: https://expungementalabamalawyer.com/is-my-alabama-expungement-case-eligible/ to determine if your prior charge may be eligible for an Expungement in Alabama, or contact us for more information.

 Will The Court Have a Hearing About My Expungement Petition?

-Should I Hire a Lawyer To Represent Me?
+Do I Need To Hire a Lawyer To Represent Me?

-The short answer is, yes, it is generally advisable to hire an attorney to assist you with the preparation and filing of your Petition for Expungement because of the technicality of the requirements in the Alabama Expungement Law that your petition must meet to be considered by the court.
-Our office also prepares custom portions of each petition for expungement that is unique to each client’s situation.
-In the event an objection is filed and your case requires a court hearing, it is also generally advisable not to represent yourself against the District Attorney’s Office in a court hearing in front of the Circuit Court.
+Generally, it is advisable to hire an attorney to assist you with the preparation and filing of your Petition for Expungement for many reasons to put yourself in the best position possible to have a successful outcome.
+Further, in the event an objection is filed and your case requires a court hearing, it is also generally advisable not to represent yourself against the District Attorney’s Office in a court hearing in front of the Circuit Court.

 For more information on your potential expungement case, email us at: [email protected], or call our office at (256) 378-6087 or (205) 924-3839.